Frequently Asked Questions

 You all live at 3B?
 What are you, a commune?

-We are a co-op, which just means we share our common space, buy much of our food together, and work together for the maintenance and happiness of the house.
+We are a co-op, which just means we share our common space, buy all our food together, and work together for the maintenance and happiness of the house.
 We don’t adhere to any particular ideology–we live like this partly because it is cheaper, and partly because we think it is an intellectually and emotionally enriching way to exist.

 What is 3B doing to be green?